alterasc/MythicPathPowerSwapper/README.md

 Maybe?
 Depends on what and how they do things.
 Is mostly compatible with TTT at least, that I checked.
-I've tried to set priorities so it loads also after Path of Rage and Spellbook Merge, so maybe their changes are forwarded.
+I've tried to set priorities so it loads also after Path of Rage and Spellbook Merge and MythicMagicMayhem, so their changes should be forwarded.

-## More spellbook merge?
-NO.
-Not touching it.

 ## Can I have multiple paths?
 Out of scope for this mod.